SoftwareAG/c8y-docs/content/datahub/running-datahub-on-the-edge-bundle/operating-datahub-edge.md

 #### Cleanup of data lake contents

-The data lake contents are not automatically purged as the main purpose of DataHub is to maintain a history of data.
+The data lake contents are not automatically purged, as the main purpose of DataHub is to maintain a history of data.
 However, if disk space is critical and cannot be freed otherwise, parts of the data lake contents need to be deleted.

 Browse to the data lake folder **/opt/mongodb/cdh-server/datalake**.
 The data within the data lake is organized hierarchically.
 Delete the temporal folders you deem adequate to be deleted.
 After that you need to run the following query in Dremio: